Lithiumcr/Bitcoin-OTC-Analysis/README.md

 ### Alternating Least Squares (ALS)

 ALS is a classical linear regression method used for matrix factorization in recommendation systems.
 It projects users and items into a k-dimensional space, approximating the ratings through inner product of latent feature vectors.
+For details on theoretical derivation, program implementation, and result analysis, please refer to the project report under the deliverables directory.

 ### Deep Learning Models